gu-app-club/blog/src/posts/affine-transformations.md

 ## Python Example

-In the following example, we'll create an affine transformation that [translates](<https://en.wikipedia.org/wiki/Translation_(geometry)>) an x and y cordinate such that every point is moved right 10.
+In the following example, we'll create an affine transformation that [translates](<https://en.wikipedia.org/wiki/Translation_(geometry)>) an x and y coordinate such that every point is moved right 10.

 ```python
 def moveRight(x, y):